jscad/OpenJSCAD.org/packages/io/io/README.md

 ### Input Format Handling (deserializers)

 ie: file data => jscad code (that can be evaluated to CSG/CAG)

-> note : currently serializers & deserializers are NOT symetrical as deserializers do not generate CSG/CAG objects
+> note : currently serializers & deserializers are NOT symetrical as deserializers do not generate CSG/CAG objects: there is however work done to enable CSG/CAG output directly

+deserializers with optional CSG/CAG output:

+[ ] amf-deserializer
+[ ] gcode-deserializer
+[ ] json-deserializer
+[ ] obj-deserializer
+[ ] stl-deserializer
+[x] svg-deserializer

 Following formats are supported as inputs:
  - [AMF](https://github.com/jscad/io/blob/master/packages/amf-deserializer)